lpgthayaparan/lpgthayaparan.github.io/_pages/about.md

 **Patents**
 * US 20230096633 A1 - "Optimized tree ensemble based demand model" (L. Thayaparan, K. Panchamgam, S. Borjian, G. Perakis) Invention disclosure filed September 2021

+## Collaborators
+**General Motors**
+* Sized capacity of electric vehicles to act as distributed battery storage for the electric grid using V2X
+* Estimated potential monetary and carbon emissions impact of the General Motors fleet engaging in V2X
+* Forecasted traffic congestion using real time driver data streams

+**Oracle**
+* Optimized promotion markdowns on fashion data when demand forecasts are from a random forest

+**Zara**
+* Improved fast fashion forecasts for new products that do not have historical data

+**CDC**
+* Modeled COVID-19 cases and deaths up to four weeks out at national and state level for CDC aggregated forecasts

+**MIT Quest for Intelligence**
+* Estimated county-level true prevalence of COVID-19 cases to assist in MIT's reopening strategy

 ## Professional Experience
 **General Motors**, February 2019 - August 2019 \\